 Individual student laptops are a necessity for Middle School students.
-Community School requires that all students in grades six through twelve bring their own laptop to school each day.
+Sun Valley Community School requires that all students in grades six through twelve bring their own laptop to school each day.
 This allows us to ensure that all students and teachers can benefit from the many technological advancements that create new learning opportunities.

 Macbooks, PCs, and Chromebooks are all currently used and supported at school with success.
-However, based on the cost, administrative management abilities, and programmatic needs, Community School recommends Chromebooks for all Middle School students.
+However, based on the cost, administrative management abilities, and programmatic needs, Sun Valley Community School recommends Chromebooks for all Middle School students.

 For families who must purchase a laptop, we understand this may be a financial commitment.
 If you are in need of financial assistance in this area, the school is committed to supporting you by providing a Chromebook loaner for the year.

-Wherever you find yourself on Community School's campus on a given day, chances are good that you will see and hear students developing skills to articulate their thoughts, share their passions, and advocate for their needs.
+Wherever you find yourself on Sun Valley Community School's campus on a given day, chances are good that you will see and hear students developing skills to articulate their thoughts, share their passions, and advocate for their needs.